-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Boston

-Professional Liability Insurance Risk Factors in Boston
+About Professional Liability Insurance in Boston, MA

 In Massachusetts, this coverage is designed for claims tied to professional errors, negligence, malpractice, client claims, legal defense, and omissions, not for unrelated business losses.
 The policy generally responds when a client says your advice, work product, or failure to act caused financial harm, and that includes defense costs coverage as well as settlements and judgments coverage if the claim is covered.
 For Massachusetts firms, that can matter in industries like Healthcare & Social Assistance, Professional & Technical Services, and Finance & Insurance, where client expectations and documentation standards are high.
 The product also includes errors and omissions insurance in Massachusetts language that many contracts use interchangeably with professional liability insurance.

 Coverage terms can vary by carrier and endorsement, and Massachusetts businesses should compare quotes from multiple carriers because policy language can differ even when the service looks similar.
 Claims-made terms are common, so retroactive dates and tail coverage are important if you change insurers or expand services in Boston, Cambridge, or other metro areas.
 Some client contracts in Massachusetts may ask for specific limits, additional insured wording is not the same concept here, and the policy should be reviewed for the exact professional services listed.
-The state does not provide a universal mandate for every profession in the data provided, but coverage requirements may vary by industry and business size, so your contract and carrier wording both matter.
+The state does not provide a universal mandate for every profession, but coverage requirements may vary by industry and business size, so your contract and carrier wording both matter.

 Coverage Included